sherlocknow/dsiprojects/project_2/README.md

 - MSE of LR on X_test  data: 895969100.0306927
 - **RMSE of LR on X_testdata: 29932.742941980654**

-<u>Findings from LR modeling</u>
+<u>Findings from LR Model</u>
 - LR model has performed better than the baseline model
 - LR model was marginally overfitting as per R2 and MSE scores.
-- Residual analysis was conducted on the lr model prediction and two of the LINE assumptions were validated.
+- Residual analysis was conducted on the lr model prediction and two of the LINE assumptions were evaluated.
+Although it can't be concluded with certainity however, distribution Curve of residuals being very close to normal, scatter plot along with actual values being very close to linear shape and scatter plot with predicted values being symetrical roughly indicates that model is quite well balanced and will generalize quite well

 **RidgeCV Model with CV=5 and alpha range of logspace(0.1, 10, 100)**
 - Optimal alpha value suggested by ridgeCV with cv=5: 398.1071705534973